 >>> Discover the most common reasons for divorce

-You know who you can count on:
+3) You know you can always count on them

 Working with your partner, you're sure to appreciate at least one person at the office.
 Your other half will be your ally, and your ray of sunshine if the current with your coworkers doesn't flow!